-Plies in ballet are a very important part of the ballet training.
-Plie means to bend or fold, and in ballet, it is to bend the knee or both knees.
+Plies in ballet are a very important part of ballet training.
+Plie means to bend or fold, and in ballet, it is to bend the knees.

 If you watch a ballet production, plies are used all the time in the following ways: